How to Choose Sunglasses for Your Face Shape

 The Sofia cat-eye introduces an upward sweep that flatters angular features, while the Air-Yacht aviator offers a gentler, rounded alternative for those who prefer a quieter line.
 Both sit comfortably in the full catalogue if you want to compare across colourways.

-Balanced proportions carry nearly any shape, which is a privilege and a small trap; balance can read as blandness if the frame is timid.
+An oval face carries nearly any shape, which is a privilege and a small trap; balance can read as blandness if the frame is timid.
 Reward an oval face with a frame that has a point of view.

 The Skorpios in ghiacciaio acetate, an elongated oval form, keeps the face's natural harmony while adding a low, confident horizon line.
 It is a frame that looks considered rather than accidental.